anthony-chu/build-tool/README.md

 	```
 In this case, the command executed is _build_, and the option (the app server, in this case) is _tomcat_.

-### build.sh

-This script will perform the following actions:
-- Pull updates to your local branch
-- Push changes to your remote branch
-- Build a bundle on the indicated app server
-- Run a bundle on the indicated app server
-- Deploy module(s) to your bundle

-### branch.sh

-This script will perform the following actions:
-- Retrieve a list of available branches on the indicated branch
-- Display the current branch
-- Display the log for a given branch
-- Create a new branch on the selected source folder
-- Delete a branch on the selected source folder
-- Restore the source to a designated commit in history
-- Perform an interactive rebase
-- Pull source code from the indicated remote branch
-- Display a formatted message for use with JIRA
-- Provide direct shell access to the indicated source folder

-### test.sh

-This script will perform the following actions:
-- Execute a test against the currently running portal instance and display its results
-- Format the source code using portal's formatter
-- Run validation against Poshi code
-- Submit a pull request to the indicated user

 ## Help!
 #### A list of available commands for each script can be obtained by calling the script without providing any commands to be executed: